ninchy0/vulnhub-writeups/RickdiculouslyEasy1/RickdiculouslyEasy1.md

 # Flag 3 (port 9090)

+Check the http server in your browser. \
 Easy flag?
 Lol..
 ```
 FLAG {There is no Zeus, in your face!} - 10 Points